Updated November 5, 2019

 Using a phone abroad that’s locked overseas is still possible, but the cost will be prohibitive.
 We all know horror stories of the traveler who downloaded maps overseas on a locked phone only to return home to a shocking bill.
 Another option is to buy an “unlocked” travel phone from stores like Best Buy or Amazon.
 This way, you can simply buy a local SIM card in every country you visit and stay connected to the world.
 In some areas, like Europe, you can buy a SIM card that is good for several countries.

 Other tech products that have influenced how people travel include Travel + Leisure featured products like hi-tech headphones that track sleep patterns and adjust white-noise volume for the best rest.
 Another hi-tech product is a cold weather-perfect coat that heats up at the press of a button.
 Both are examples of wearables, which have become increasingly popular due to their multi-functionality.

-Finding ways to communicate while traveling can pose some challenges.
+Finding ways of using your phone abroad to communicate while traveling can pose some challenges.
 But If you follow the pointers listed here, you’ll surely overcome any hurdles towards being accessible — even when you’re away.

 *Jillian Alexa is a gadget and gizmo addict and she loves her tech toys, from consoles to mobiles and everything with a chip in it.
 She loves to share her tech knowledge with anyone and sees writing on tech matters as an opportunity to share that knowledge.